AutoVLA: A Vision-Language-Action Model for End-to-End Autonomous Driving with Adaptive Reasoning and Reinforcement Fine-Tuning: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We train the AutoVLA model using a diverse set of real-world and simulation datasets.
 The nuPlan (Open-Scene) dataset \cite{karnchanachari2024towards,openscene2023} contains 120 hours of large-scale driving data with eight streams of camera data and object annotations.
-The Waymo end-to-end driving dataset \cite{waymo2025e2e} comprises 4,021 20-second driving segments with eight streams of camera views and ego vehicle trajectories, especially focusing on challenging and long-tail scenarios, such as driving through construction areas or risky situations.
+The Waymo end-to-end driving dataset (Waymo E2E) \cite{xu2025wod} comprises 4,021 20-second driving segments with eight streams of camera views and ego vehicle trajectories, especially focusing on challenging and long-tail scenarios, such as driving through construction areas or risky situations.
 The nuScenes dataset \cite{caesar2020nuscenes} provides 1,000 urban driving scenes with six camera views.
-The CARLA-Garage dataset \cite{Jaeger_2023_ICCV} provides over 500,000 frames of camera data from the CARLA simulator.
+The CARLA-Garage dataset \cite{Jaeger_2023_ICCV} provides over 500,000 frames of simulation camera data.
 In addition to the collected reasoning data, we utilize the DriveLM dataset \cite{sima2024drivelm} for nuScenes and CARLA datasets, by reformatting the VQA pairs to facilitate CoT reasoning.

 \textbf{Benchmarks.} We evaluate AutoVLA on both open-loop and closed-loop benchmarks across real-world and simulated environments.
 Open-loop performance is assessed on two public benchmarks: the NAVSIM benchmark \cite{dauner2024navsim} from the nuPlan dataset and the nuScenes benchmark \cite{hu2023planning}.
 The NAVSIM benchmark employs PDMS to assess key aspects of driving behavior, such as collision and ego progress.
 The nuScenes benchmark uses L2 distance and collision rate as evaluation metrics.
 Additionally, we report our model's performance on the Waymo end-to-end driving benchmark using the RFS metric, which reflects human-judged planning quality.
 Closed-loop performance is evaluated on the Bench2Drive benchmark \cite{jia2024bench2drive} in the CARLA simulator.
 Bench2Drive contains 44 interactive, closed-loop scenarios under varying locations and weather conditions, using metrics such as success rate, driving score, efficiency, and comfort.